 Skip to content

-Why We Built Pidgeon
+Why Pidgeon exists.

 That gap is why interfaces fail silently.
 That gap is why engineers get paged at 2am.
 That gap is why patients wait.